indranil6/react-analytics-tracker/README.md

 - ### Event Tracking

-  #### Click Events
+  #### Record Events

-  When a user clicks on an element in the DOM, the AnalyticsTracker captures the event details such as coordinates, element attributes (data-element), and contextual information.
+  When a user interacts on an element in the DOM, the AnalyticsTracker captures the event details such as coordinates, element attributes (data-element), and contextual information.
 These events are queued and reported periodically or immediately if configured.

   #### Viewport Visibility